Stellar magnetic activity

 References

-Işık, E., Solanki, S.K., Krivova, N.A., Shapiro, S.K.
-2018 Astron. & Astrophys.
+Işık, E., Solanki, S.K., Krivova, N.A., Shapiro, A.I.
+2018, Forward modelling of brightness variations in Sun-like stars.
+I. Emergence and surface transport of magnetic flux, Astron. & Astrophys.
 620, A177

-Işık, E., Solanki, S.K., Krivova, N.A., Shapiro, S.K.
-2018 Proc. of 20th Workshop on Cool Stars, Stell.
-Sys., & the Sun
+Işık, E., Solanki, S.K., Krivova, N.A., Shapiro, A.I.
+2018, Proc. of 20th Cambridge Workshop on Cool Stars, Stellar Systems, & the Sun

 Revealing starspot activity and differential rotation on a K1 sub-giant star (2018)